TritonDataCenter/node-http-signature/http_signing.md

 1. If the header name is not `request-line` then append the lowercased header name followed with an ASCII colon `:` and an ASCII space ` `.
-2. If the header name is `request-line` then appened the HTTP request line, otherwise append the header value.
+2. If the header name is `request-line` then append the HTTP request line, otherwise append the header value.
 3. If value is not the last value then append an ASCII newline `\n`.
 The string MUST NOT include a trailing ASCII newline.

 # Example Requests

-All requests refer to the following request (body ommitted):
+All requests refer to the following request (body omitted):

     POST /foo HTTP/1.1
     Host: example.org